ProvableHQ/leo/README.md

 Congratulations!
 You've just run your first Leo program.

 ## 4. Troubleshooting
-If you are are having trouble installing and using Leo, please check out our [guide](docs/troubleshooting.md).
+If you are having trouble installing and using Leo, please check out our [guide](docs/troubleshooting.md).

 If the issue still persists, please [open an issue](https://github.com/AleoHQ/leo/issues/new/choose).